 United States of America

 The USA is the birthplace of most of the major Blockchain and cryptocurrency companies.
-Ripple by Ripple Labs, a digital currency intended to make the cross-border transactions faster and cheaper, and Coinbase, the biggest cryptocurrency exchange are based out in America.
+Ripple by Ripple Labs, a digital currency intended to make cross-border transactions faster and cheaper, and Coinbase, the biggest cryptocurrency exchange is based out in America.

 Last year in September 2017, for example, the US government awarded $100 million to a group of researchers for digitalizing public library records using distributed ledger tech.
 US Senate also passed a $700 billion defense bill while mandating a portion of it to Blockchain research.

 US State Department in collaboration with Coca-Cola, Blockchain Trust Accelerator, the Bitfury Group, and Emercoin started the program to prevent human trafficking, forced labor, and bring more transparency to the labor policies.